fairybones/final-portfolio/content/pages/info.md

     colors: colors-d
     backgroundSize: full
     text: >
       ## Hiya!
-I'm Annie, a web developer with a passion for lifelong learning
+I'm Annie, a programmer with a passion for problem-solving.
-      and problem-solving.

       Whether its tackling a coding challenge or a solving puzzles in other mediums, I thrive on finding solutions.

-      I hold a certificate in Full-Stack Development and a Bachelor's degree from Arizona State University, where my undergrad research focused on evolving relationships between humans and technology, AI and robot ethics, and prompt engineering.
+      I hold a certificate in Full-Stack Web Development and a Bachelor's degree from Arizona State University, where my undergrad research focused on evolving relationships between humans and technology, AI and robot ethics, and prompt engineering.

       As I continue to grow my knowledge and proficiency in dozens of web